nccgroup/sobelow/README.md

 # Sobelow

 This project is in development, and not ready for use.
-Currently `sobelow` can flag XSS with varying levels of confidence, some configuration issues, and some instances of potential SQL injection.
+Currently `sobelow` can flag XSS, some configuration issues, SQL injection, and directory traversal with varying levels of confidence.

 Findings are color-coded based on the level of confidence in exploitability.
 High confidence findings are red, medium confidence are yellow, and low confidence are